NeuroLuke/bonnspatialmemorylab/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: Translational neuroscience
-        content: Take a look at what we're working on...
+        content: 'We study the neural codes of spatial navigation and memory in humans and aim at identifying their impairments in Alzheimer's disease and epilepsy.'
         align: center
         background:
           image: